BZCoding/bz-contact-php/README.md

 BZContact is built on top of Slim-Skeleton application.
 It uses Slim 3 Framework with the PHP-View template renderer.

-The default UI theme built on top of [Skeleton](http://getskeleton.com/) CSS boilerplate, with a cover photo by [Yair Hazout from Unsplash](https://unsplash.com/@yairhazout), and a favicon by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com), licensed by [CC 3.0 BY ](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")
+The default UI theme built on top of [Skeleton](http://getskeleton.com/) CSS boilerplate, with a cover photo by [Yair Hazout from Unsplash](https://unsplash.com/@yairhazout).

+The favicon and the application logo (`logo.svg`) were built using icons by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com), licensed by [CC 3.0 BY ](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")

 ## License